HashCodespace/Volunteerinsrilanka-org/src/faq/19-faq.md

 isactive: ['active']

 ---
-volunteering srilanka will provide a washing machine to wash your cloths by your self.
+volunteer in Sri Lanka will provide a washing machine to wash your clothes by your self.